Vaccinations Training

 The legislation which allows for these services is available on the Irish Statute Book website.

 Comprehensive information for pharmacists on the training required to supply and administer certain vaccines and/or emergency medicines is set out below.
-You may also find useful information in our FAQs section below which are updated regularly in response to queries we receive.
+You may also find useful information in the FAQ sections, which are updated regularly in response to queries we receive.

 In order to supply and administer any COVID-19 vaccine, pharmacists must first undertake or have up-to-date training in the following programmes: